ukcp-data/ukcp18-data-factory/instructions/ukcp18/ls1-instructions.md

  https://github.com/ukcp-data/UKCP18_CVs/blob/master/UKCP18_coordinate.json

+Check units for "latitude" and "longitude" coordinates are correct.

 Note that some of the attributes will reference coordinate variables that should also be included in the data files.
-Here are some CDL examples.
+Here are some CDL examples...

 ### 5.1 Example 25km gridded file